vassilux/toasterlovin.com/source/_posts/2013-08-20-freelancer-phone-system.markdown

 categories:
 ---

+In this guide I'm going to show you how to:

+1. Purchase a phone number that people can dial
+2. Ring a phone on your desk when people dial that number
+3. Route your outgoing calls to the PSTN
+4. Setup a voicemail system that emails voicemail recordings to you
+5. Route 911 calls to your local emergency services

+*This makes sense if you a) don't make many phone calls, b) already have a server running on the Internet, c) are happy configuring Asterisk.*

 I am a freelance web developer who works from home.
 As a result, I need to make and receive phone calls about work stuff on a fairly regular basis.
 About a year ago, I determined that a dedicated phone number which rang an actual telephone on my desk would suit my needs best.

 I had tried taking business calls on my mobile phone, but having business spill over into my personal life was maddening.
 I had also tried a [Skype phone number][skype-number], but I found managing multiple audio sources on my computer to be cumbersome.
 A desk phone with large physical buttons, a good speakerphone, and voicemail indicator lights sounded like an improvement.